jgehrcke/goeffel/README.md

 #### `proc_num_ip_sockets_open`

 The number of sockets currently being open.
-This includes IPv4 and IPv6 and does not distinguish between TCP and UDP (in case of TCP the connection state also does not matter).
+This includes IPv4 and IPv6 and does not distinguish between TCP and UDP, and the connection state also does not matter.

 Momentary state at sampling time.